WonderTools/JsonSectionReader/README.md

 3. Make this json file as an embedded resource.
 4. Add the json data that you would like it to be available
 5. Call the JsonSectionReader methods to get a section of the data and to deserialize it.
 (Explained with examples below)
+6. The examples shown below are available in the github repository https://github.com/WonderTools/JsonSectionReaderUsage

 ## Example